 However, Bloom Boxes are not economically feasible if used only to provide back-up power.
-On the contrary, Bloom Boxes only make sense economically if used 24/7 every day of the year, providing baseload energyto the buildings where they are installed.
-This is not acceptable and violates the goal of the gas ban prohibition: to ban gas!
-Fracked gas is fracked gas, whether it is burnt in a power plant, a building, or a fuel cell.
-Dirty energy should only be allowed, if needed, to provide temporary, limited back-up power, not baseload energy.
+On the contrary, Bloom Boxes only make sense economically if used 24/7 every day of the year, providing baseload energy to the buildings where they are installed.

 Yes, some businesses need continuous power and cannot afford a power shutoff.
 However, allowing Bloom Boxes to be used to provide "back-up" power is like killing a flea with a tank.
-It would be much better for the climate to use back-up diesel power only during power shutoffs than to use fracked gaspowered fuel cells continuously.
-In fact, it would take 150 days of diesel generator use to produce the same CO2e emissions as the Bloom Boxes would produce each year.
+In fact, it would take 150 days of diesel generator use to produce the same CO2e emissions as the Bloom Boxes would produce each year, yet businesses would likely only need diesel back-up for less than a dozen hours per year.

-In 2019, San Jose's use of fossil gas rose slightly.
-If new buildings are allowed to use Bloom Boxes, the City's use of fossil gas would go up even more.
+If new buildings are allowed to use Bloom Boxes, San Jose's use of fossil gas will increase, not decrease.
 This is destabilizing to the climate and threatens San Jose's ability to achieve our climate smart goals.
-If Bloom wants to have its Bloom

-Boxes used in new San Jose buildings, it should be required to power its fuel cells with clean energy, not fracked gas.
+Bloom should be required to power its fuel cells with clean energy, not fracked gas.